michaelmsonne/GitHubBackupTool/README.md

 You can create a personal access token here: https://github.com/settings/tokens/new

+**Recommended scopes and use is for better security**: https://github.com/settings/personal-access-tokens/new

+- Repository access: All repositories
+- Contents: Read-only
+- Metadata: Read-only

 Access: Read access to repositories who needs backup and read access to user profile.